- Low-Carb Keto Vegetables To Eat Frequently

 This immune-boosting and antioxidant-rich vegetable is a great option when it comes to eating keto.
 They’re low-carb, but rich in important nutrients such as the B vitamins.
-Mushrooms can be added to salads or entrees, or they can be prepared on their own as an appetizer.
+Mushrooms can be added to salads or entrees, or they can be stuffed with ingredients like sausage and cream cheese for an amazing keto friendly appetizer.

 1 cup of raw mushrooms (70 grams) has 1 gram of net carbs and 1 gram of fiber.